nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

         tag A0245234N t/teamleader

-Step 2. `Logic` will receive the input and pass it to a `AddressBookParser` object which in turn creates a `TagCommandParser` object to parse the command.
+Step 2. `Logic` will receive the input and pass it to a `ClassManagerParser` object which in turn creates a `TagCommandParser` object to parse the command.

 Step 3.
 Next `TagCommandParser` will check for any action identifiers, `/add` or `/delete`, which will create a `AddTagCommand` object or `DeleteTagCommand` object respectively,